PrivacyEngineering/purpl-examples/README.md

 Simple example for how to modify the server's response using a gRPC interceptor.
 Implements data minimzation in forms of reduction, noising & generalization.

-We used this repository for eary stage evaluations and testing (in the mainly in the performance branch).
+**We used this repository for early stage evaluations and testing (mainly in the performance branch).**